DOI-USGS/ISIS3/CONTRIBUTING.md

 When making a bug fix contribution, please add the [bug](https://github.com/USGS-Astrogeology/ISIS3/pulls?q=is%3Apr+label%3Abug+) label to your pull request.
 This will automatically cherry-pick your PR into the latest release branch so that it can be distributed in the next bug fix release.

 When making a contribution for the first time, please add your name to the `.zenodo.json file.` We strongly recommend adding your affiliation and ORCiD to the `zenodo.json` file.
 These additions only have to happen once.

-# Becoming a Committer

-All contributors who land a non-trivial contribution should be on-boarded in a timely manner, and added as a committer, and be given write access to the repository.

-Committers are expected to follow this policy and continue to send pull requests, go through proper review, and have other committers merge their pull requests.